wrestling-with-johners/website-source/_authors/michael-jolly.md

 short_name: michael-jolly
 name: "Michael Jolly"
 position: Author
+social:
   twitter_username: jollythebear
   instagram_username: wrestlingwiththebear
   facebook_username: WrestlingWithTheBear
 ---
 I’ve been a huge wrestling fan since the mid 80s with ITV’s The World of Sport then thanks to Sky TV I was introduced to WWF/WWE & WCW.
 Now in my 40s I’m loving what is now available to watch from around the world.